leshow/blog/content/post/udp_tokio_1_0.md

 }
 ```

 This API has remained much the same in the new `tokio-util`, although the internals of how it pulls down a frame has changed.
 Under the hood, `Decoder` used a set of methods prefixed with `poll_`, these are methods that are a mirror of their async counterparts, but that return `Poll`.
-In other words, `UdpSocket` now supports a `Poll` API, it has public methods for `recv`/`recv_from`/`send`/`send_to` that don't use `async` and instead return the `Poll` type.
+These methods have now been committed to the public API.
+In other words, `UdpSocket` now supports a `Poll` returning methods for `recv`/`recv_from`/`send`/`send_to`.

-So now we have another way to write manual `Stream`/`Future` impls, which is a welcome addition if you don't want to be tied to other parts of the tokio ecosystem or you just need the extra flexibility.
+So now we have an alternative to `UdpFramed` to write manual `Stream` impls and a committed API for `Future` impls.
+This is a welcome addition if you don't want to be tied to other parts of the tokio ecosystem or you just need the extra flexibility.

 If you're unfamiliar with this `poll_` / `async` dichotomy, count yourself as lucky.
 It's nice that most users will only ever write `async` methods and never manually implement a `Future` or `Stream`.
-But sometimes in library code you need to do these things, and so tokio provides the building blocks, as a low level library, for both an `async` and non-async (`Context` receiving-- `Poll` returning) method now for each read/write action.
+But sometimes in library code you need to do these things, and so tokio provides the building blocks, as a low level library, for both an `async` and `Context` receiving-- `Poll` returning methods now for each read/write action.

 To make things more concrete, `UdpSocket` has the async method `recv`: